-• Specialised channel modeling software.
-In order to model more advanced characteristics of the UWA channel listed above, specialised simulation models are required, e.g. based on ray/beam tracing or normal mode calculations [15].
-A popular open source platform for this is BELLHOP [17] [18], which employs beam tracing to predict acoustic pressure fields in a specific underwater environment.
-There are multiple extensions to BELLHOP that enable the researchers to adopt it in their studies, e.g. VirTEX [19] for simulating time-varying UWA channels, or the World Ocean Simulation System (WOSS) [20] for simulating a UAN in an environment representing a specified geographical location (based on real measurements).
+The MATLAB code for this tutorial is available on Code Ocean: https://codeocean.com/capsule/2136333 model more advanced characteristics of the UWA channel listed above, specialized simulation models are required, e.g. based on ray/beam tracing or normal mode calculations [15].
+A popular open source platform for this is BELLHOP [17] [18], which employs beam tracing to predict acoustic pressure fields in specified underwater environments.
+There are multiple extensions to BELL-HOP that enable the researchers to adopt it in their studies, e.g. VirTEX [19] for simulating time-varying UWA channels, or the World Ocean Simulation System (WOSS) [20] for simulating a UAN in an environment representing a specified geographical location (based on real measurements).